jetbundle/jetbundle.github.io/_diffequations/chapter-02/index.md

 We develop the geometry of infinite-dimensional spaces, showing how functions can be viewed as vectors, how operators act on these spaces, and how variational principles provide existence results.
 The chapter culminates in Fredholm theory, which classifies operators that are "almost" invertible and introduces the index—a topological invariant that will play a crucial role in later chapters.

-**The Cliffhanger:** We have built a cathedral of analysis, but it rests on the flat ground of $\mathbb{R}^n$.
-Physics, however, lives on curved manifolds where "global vector addition" is meaningless.
+**We have built a cathedral of analysis, but it rests on the flat ground of $\mathbb{R}^n$.** Physics, however, lives on curved manifolds where "global vector addition" is meaningless.
 This limitation motivates Chapter 3, where we detach differential equations from coordinate systems and formulate them intrinsically on manifolds.

 ## Prerequisites